 Director – David Yates, Screenplay – J.K.
 Rowling, Producers – David Heyman, Steve Kloves, J.K.
 Rowling & Lionel Wigram, Photography (3D) – Philippe Rousselot, Music – James Newton Howard, Visual Effects Supervisors – Tim Burke & Christian Manz, Visual Effects – Anibrain, Dneg (Supervisor – Tom Proctor), Framestore (Supervisors – Nicolas Chevallier & Andy Kind), Image Engine (Supervisor – Martyn Culpitt), lola VFX, Method Studios (Supervisor – Nordin Rahhali), Passion Pictures Animation Ltd, Rodeo FX, Special Effects Supervisor – David Watkins, Production Design – Stuart Craig.
 Production Company – Heyday Films.

-In the US, Grindelwald escapes from imprisonment by the Magical Congress.
-Meanwhile in England, Newt Scamander is offered the opportunity to have the ban on international travel that has been imposed on him lifted if he will help locate Credence Barebone but declines.
+In the US, Gellert Grindelwald escapes from imprisonment by the Magical Congress.
+Meanwhile, in England, Newt Scamander is offered the opportunity to have the ban on international travel imposed on him lifted if he will help locate Credence Barebone but declines.
 Newt meets with Albus Dumbledore who is treated with suspicion by the Ministry for refusing to take a stand against Grindelwald.
 Jacob Kowalski turns up at Newt’s apartment where Newt finds that Queenie has enchanted him into getting engaged.
 This reunites Newt with Tina where the two are forced to admit their attraction for one another.
-As they become caught up in the hunt for Credence and the mystery of his complicated parentage, they face the threat of Grindelwald who is preaching that wizards should be allowed to claim their natural supremacy over muggles and is converting many to his side.
+They set off in the hunt for Credence and the mystery of his complicated parentage.
+In the midst of this, they face the threat of Grindelwald who is preaching that wizards should be allowed to claim their natural supremacy over muggles and is converting many to his side.

 J.K.
 Rowling was no doubt inspired by the offer of several million more dollars to launch a prequel series to the Harry Potter saga, which began with Fantastic Beasts and Where to Find Them (2016).
 This was a title that was initially mentioned as a reference text in Sorcerer’s Stone.
 Rowling then published Fantastic Beasts and Where to Find Them (2001), an illustrated guide to fantastical creatures where she used the penname Newt Scamander.
 This then became the very loose source of the film franchise.
-The Crimes of Grindewald is the second of what Rowling and director David Yates have announced will stretch to five films.
+The Crimes of Grindewald is the second of what Rowling and director David Yates have announced will stretch to five films and was followed by Fantastic Beasts: The Secrets of Dumbledore (2022).
 For the films, Rowling has chosen the shortcut of simply writing them directly for the screen rather than as novels first.

 While I enjoyed Fantastic Beasts and Where to Find Them, The Crimes of Grindelwald is a much more mixed bag.
 Part of it is franchise fatigue – this is the tenth feature-length outing in the Harry Potter universe and by now the various teleportations, magical energy discharges, strange creatures, incantations in Dog Latin, the characters with cartoonishly caricatured names are starting to seem passé.
 As the film starts, I find myself switched off by the sameness and more irritated by a universe that seems to give so much free energy and ability to almost everybody in it without any cost.